Dome A – coldest place on Earth

-There is accumulated 1 – 3 cm of snow over Dome A in a year.
+There accumulates 1 – 3 cm of snow over Dome A in a year.
 Densification of snow is approximately 1 – 2 cm per year.
-Thus the ice shield gets very thin "annual rings", each of them recording information about the climatic conditions of respective year.
+Thus the ice shield gets very thin “annual rings”.
+Each of these rings records information about the climatic conditions of the respective year.

-Due to this Dome A is valuable site for climatic research – layers have been acumulated without any local disturbances, they are thin and thus one should not go too deep to reach very old ice.
-Research here would provide very valuable information about the climate in past.
+Due to this Dome A is a valuable site for climatic research – layers have been accumulated without any local disturbances, they are thin and thus one should not go too deep to reach very old ice.
+Research here would provide very valuable information about the climate in the past.

 Chinese expeditions and ambitions

 The work here is extremely demanding.
 It is hard to breathe and one should be very careful not to damage his lungs.
-There are numerous problems which can not be imagined by people elsewhere in the world.
-Going to toilet outside premises seems to be mission impossible: at -60°C everything freezes stone hard immediately after leaving the body, or, if you are not well prepared and quick enough, shortly BEFORE leaving the body.
-Hands without handkerchiefs are damaged by frost in 3 minutes time at this temperature.
+There are numerous problems that can not be imagined by people elsewhere in the world.
+Going to the toilet outside premises seems to be mission impossible: at -60°C everything freezes stone-hard immediately after leaving the body, or, if you are not well prepared and quick enough, shortly BEFORE leaving the body.
+Hands without handkerchiefs are damaged by frost in 3 minutes’ time at this temperature.

-After working for 50 days at Dome A people are loosing weight – it is not possible to take wholesome food to this place.
+After working for 50 days at Dome A people are losing weight – it is not possible to take wholesome food to this place.

-Kunlun station is designed to persist in at least -93°C cold at wind speed of 12 m/s.
+Kunlun station is designed to persist in at least -93°C cold at a wind speed of 12 m/s.
 This requires special engineered materials – common steel is not trustable at such conditions.
-It is planned to develop airport here as well.
-Station is located 1,200 km from the other Antarctic stations and is outside the range of helicopters – thus currently it is reached only with snowmobiles.
+It is planned to develop an airport here as well.
+The station is located 1,200 km from the other Antarctic stations and is outside the range of helicopters – thus currently it is reached only with snowmobiles.

-Dome A is one of the best locations on Earth for astronomical observations – for example, it is probably the only place on Earth where interstellar medium can be researched in terahertz frequencies.
-Much role in this program is taken by Australia which sees a possibility to develop world class astronomical observatory here.
+Dome A is one of the best locations on Earth for astronomical observations – for example, it is probably the only place on Earth where the interstellar medium can be researched in terahertz frequencies.
+Many roles in this program are taken by Australia which sees a possibility to develop a world-class astronomical observatory here.

 - Australian Antarctic Division, Dome A: Colder than Cold.
 Accessed in the 31st December 2011.
 Here you can look current temperature at Dome A – amazing!